 TGbe editor: Add the following at the end of this subclause as follows:

+The Power Management Info Present subfield is set to 1 if the Power Management Info subfield is present in the Common Info field.
+Otherwise, the Power Management Information Present subfield is set to 0.

 9.4.2.312.2.2 Common Info field of the Basic Multi-Link element